-August 9, 2019
+October 3, 2019

-Good morning, Chairmen Rivera, Harckham and Carlucci, and members of the task force.
-My name is Lisa Landau, and I am the Bureau Chief of the Health Care Bureau in the New York State Office of Attorney General Letitia James.
+Good morning Chairmen Rivera, Harckham and Carlucci, and members of the task force.
+My name is Jill Faber, and I am the Deputy Attorney General for Regional Affairs in the Office of New York State Attorney General Letitia James.
 Thank you all for allowing me the opportunity to share testimony on behalf of our office today.

 We are in the midst of a national public health crisis - the opioid epidemic - and thus this hearing is of critical importance to all Americans, and certainly to New Yorkers.
 Every county across our great state is struggling with the challenges of widespread substance use disorders.
 It is said that 60-percent of the population in our jails and prisons are there as a direct consequence of some aspect of this crisis.
 Our hospital emergency departments are straining under the pressure of New Yorkers arriving with opioid use disorders-tens of thousands annually.
 Cities like Syracuse, New York, have had to add staff to their morgues to assist with the body count of New Yorkers felled by this disease.
-And it is important to recognize that these people in crisis - in our prisons, in our hospitals, and in our morgues - are the people that have been hit hardest.
+And it is important to recognize that these people in crisis - in our prisons, in our hospitals, and in our morgues - only reflect the people that have been hit hardest.
 They are the tip of the human iceberg struggling with use disorders.
 And like seeing the tip of an iceberg, we must recognize that there is a massive number of ill people just below the surface.

-As many in this room today know, the Attorney General has taken vigorous action to hold accountable the drug manufacturers and distributors whose irresponsible conduct gave rise to the opioid epidemic that confronts every community across New York and the nation.
-Our office is leading the litigation brought against them, and we are collaborating closely with the counties and local government units that have also brought suit against these companies.
-Both at the State and national levels, Attorney General James is aggressively pressing the litigation effort forward to uncover exactly what happened, make those responsible for it pay to help clean it up, and ensure that the reckless profit-seeking that caused this problem is never again allowed to create such a painful and deep public health crisis.
+As many in this room today know, the Attorney General has taken vigorous action to hold accountable the drug manufacturers and distributors whose irresponsible conduct gave rise to the opioid epidemic.
+Our office is leading the litigation against culpable manufacturers and distributors, and we are collaborating closely with the counties and local government units that have also brought suit against these companies.
+Both at the state and national levels, Attorney General James is aggressively pressing the litigation effort forward to uncover exactly what happened, make those responsible pay to help clean it up, and ensure that the reckless profitseeking that caused this problem is never again allowed to create such a painful and deep public health crisis.